Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

-# Secure, Protect, and Connect APIs with Kuadrant
+# Secure, protect, and connect APIs with Kuadrant

 ## Overview